 Address: 30142 Venice, Metropolitan City of Venice, Italy

 If you’re searching for a little slice of Italian paradise, look no further than Burano.
-This charming fishing village is one of the top places to visit in Venice.
-And when it comes to accommodation on the island, Burano has many holiday homes and apartments to choose from.
-This 2-bedroom home is ideal for families and groups traveling together and features stunning views of the Venetian Lagoon.
+This charming fishing village is one of Venice’s top places to visit.

 11. Basilica di Santa Maria della Salute